Spain in the Eurovision Song Contest 1963: Before Eurovision

 Conflicting reports state that Televisión Española's (TVE) aim was to use the Mediterranean Song Festival to choose its entry for the Eurovision Song Contest 1963.
 The song "Nubes de colores", composed by Augusto Algueró, with lyrics by Antonio Guijarro, had won the 1962 song festival performed by both José Guardiola and Monna Bell, (Note: Beating songs from Cyprus, France, Greece, Italy, Malta, Monaco, and Spain; each sung by two different performers, one accompanied by a large orchestra and the other by a smaller ensemble.) but the result was declared null and void the day after the final because a fix was discovered in the voting process.
 Attendees were given a voting ballot along with their admission ticket; however, on the final night of the festival, more ballots were counted than attendees.
 (Note: In the final, held on 24 September 1962 at the Sports Palace in Barcelona, 6,807 ballots were counted, exceeding by 1,030 the number of attendees in the hall, which was 5,777.
 This was possible because the ballots were not marked as to which night of the festival they belonged, and in the two semifinals many attendees did not vote and kept their ballots.)
-The ten songs in the final were declared finalists equally, without any ranking.
+The ten songs in the final were equally declared finalists, without any ranking.

-TVE internally selected "Algo prodigioso", composed by Fernando García Morcillo, with lyrics by Camillo Murillo Janero, and performed by José Guardiola, as it entry for Eurovision among the numbers submitted by the winners of the song festivals held across Spain.
+TVE internally selected "Algo prodigioso", composed by Fernando García Morcillo, with lyrics by Camillo Murillo Janero, and performed by José Guardiola, as its entry for Eurovision among the numbers submitted by the winners of the song festivals held across Spain.